vcl/vcl/packages/vcl/breakpoints/README.md

 The following ranges of viewport widths are defined:

-- up to 599px: extra small (mobile phone form factor)
+- up to 575px: extra small (mobile phone form factor)
-- 600 to 1023px: medium (tablets and narrow screen computers)
+- 576 to 991px: medium (tablets and narrow screen computers)
-- 1024px to 1439px: medium (tablets and narrow screen computers)
+- 992x to 1199px: large screens
-- 1440px to 1919px: large screens
+- 1200px to 1399px: extra large screens
-- greater than 1920px: hi-res screens
+- greater than 1400px: hi-res screens

 ## Usage